tytydraco/yessleep/out/Im_Amish_and_Ill_Never_Go_Back_to_Your_World_After_What_I_Saw_in_the_Mall.md

 Cold air hit my face.

-I fell onto gravel behind a gas station outside Bird-in-Hand.
+I fell onto gravel behind a gas station along a back road.
 It was morning.
 A trucker found me beside the ice machine with burned palms, no shoes, hair uncovered, and blood dried down my neck.

 I told the police, doctors, everyone that I had gotten lost.